ajaykumar4/home-lab/README.md

     git push
     ```

-## 👉 Community Support

-- Make a post in this repository's Github [Discussions](https://github.com/ajaykumar4/cluster-template/discussions).
-- Start a thread in the `#support` or `#cluster-template` channels in the [Home Operations](https://discord.gg/home-operations) Discord server.

 ## ❔ What's next

+There's a lot to absorb here, especially if you're new to these tools.
+Take some time to familiarize yourself with the tooling and understand how all the components interconnect.
+Dive into the documentation of the various tools included — they are a valuable resource.
+This shouldn't be a production environment yet, so embrace the freedom to experiment.
+Move fast, break things intentionally, and challenge yourself to fix them.

-The cluster is your oyster (or something like that).
-Below are some optional considerations you might want to review.
+Below are some optional considerations you may want to explore.

 ### DNS

-If you're currently using [k8s_gateway](https://github.com/ori-edge/k8s_gateway) to provide DNS for your applications, consider exploring [external-dns](https://github.com/kubernetes-sigs/external-dns).
+The template uses [k8s_gateway](https://github.com/ori-edge/k8s_gateway) to provide DNS for your applications, consider exploring [external-dns](https://github.com/kubernetes-sigs/external-dns) as an alternative.

 External-DNS offers broad support for various DNS providers, including but not limited to: